Select Page

 PRF co-founder and Executive Director Audrey Gordon seals the deal in June with Dr. Bum-Joon Park of PRG S&T to move forward with pre-trial work.

-RNA Therapy: Drug Administration Feasibility Study Has Begun!
+RNA Therapy: Drug Administration Feasibility Study is Complete!

 PRF has taken the first patient-involved steps toward a clinical trial in RNA therapy – SO exciting!

 Typically, RNA therapeutics are liquids that are injected intravenously (directly into the vein).
 However, those with Progeria would not be able to tolerate intravenous delivery of the required daily dosage.
 Thus, PRF developed a subcutaneous delivery system whereby the liquid can be injected with a small needle under the skin.
-A 6-month study is now underway at BCH to determine the feasibility of this delivery approach for those with Progeria.
-The team is testing whether administration of a saline solution can comfortably be injected subcutaneously.
-If it is successful, we will be one step closer to a clinical trial in genetic therapy!
+A 6-month study at BCH was completed to determine the feasibility of this delivery approach for those with Progeria.
+The team tested whether administration of a saline solution can comfortably be injected subcutaneously and which injection system and site would be most comfortable.
+Once data from this study are analyzed, we will be one step closer to a clinical trial in genetic therapy!

 *Erdos, M.R., Cabral, W.A., Tavarez, U.L. et al. A targeted antisense therapeutic approach for Hutchinson–Gilford progeria syndrome.
 Nat Med (2021).